On maximally mixed equilibria of two-dimensional perfect fluids: Some Questions

 We remark that if a $\omega_0$ is a saddle-type critical point of the energy on $\mathcal{O}_{\omega_0}$ (as opposed to a minimum or maximum as in the Arnold stable case), then $\{\omega_0\}=\Omega_+(\omega_0) \neq \overline{\mathcal{O}_{\omega_0}}^*\cap \{ {\mathsf E}= {\mathsf E}_0\}$.

-Numerical simulations and physical experiment often point to the conclusion that at long times the solution does not become truly stationary, but rather enters some ordered time dependent regime.
+Numerical simulations and physical experiments often point to the conclusion that at long times the solution does not become truly stationary, but rather enters some ordered time dependent regime.
 We ask

 \begin{question} [Existence of recurrent solutions] For which $\omega_0\in X$ do there exist time periodic or quasi-periodic Euler solutions in $\overline{\mathcal{O}_{\omega_0}}^*\cap \{ {\mathsf E}= {\mathsf E}_0\}$? \end{question} Note that these sets \emph{always} contain at least one $L^2$--precompact Euler orbit since $\Omega_+(\omega_0) \subset\overline{\mathcal{O}_{\omega_0}}^*\cap \{ {\mathsf E}= {\mathsf E}_0\}$ and those are known to contain them (see Theorem \ref{contL2orb} in Appendix \ref{secomegalim}, due to {\v{S}}ver{\'a}k).
 These precompact orbits are, in fact, minimizers of some strictly convex functional in the set $\Omega_+(\omega_0)$.
 However, on this set (unlike on $\overline{\mathcal{O}_{\omega_0}}^*\cap \{ {\mathsf E}= {\mathsf E}_0\}$) there is a-priori no reason why such a minimizer should be a steady state.